van-ibm/watsonworkspace-bot/README.md

 ```

 ## HTTPS
-To utilize OAuth during local development, you must start the Bot Framework using HTTPS.
+To utilize SSL during local development, you can start the Bot Framework using HTTPS.

 ```javascript
 const fs = require('fs')